Listen to this article

 Common Mistakes and Considerations

-When planning for a specific monthly income, it's crucial to avoid common pitfalls:
+When planning for a specific monthly income, it's crucial to avoid common pitfalls that can derail your progress:

-- Ignoring Inflation: Failing to account for inflation can erode your purchasing power over time.
+- Factor in Inflation: Account for inflation to ensure your income maintains its purchasing power over time.

 Bottom Line